yourbasic/radix/README.md

 in the Go standard library.

-### Adaptive radix sort
+### MSD radix sort

 ![Radix sort](res/radix.png)

-The algorithm is implemented using **Adaptive radix sort**, an optimized version of **MSD radix sort**.
+The algorithm is implemented using an optimized version of **MSD radix sort**.

 A discussion of the algorithm, its implementation and a comparison with other well-known sorting algorithms can be found in the paper [Implementing radixsort][implradix].
-The paper concludes that, for string sorting, carefully implemented radix sorting algorithms are considerably faster, **often more than twice as fast**, than comparison-based methods, and on average Adaptive radix sort was the fastest algorithm.
+The paper concludes that, for string sorting, carefully implemented radix sorting algorithms are considerably faster, **often more than twice as fast**, than comparison-based methods.

 ### Installation